MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/concepts-resource-propagation.md

 > [!NOTE]
 > If a member cluster does not possess the property expressed in the condition, it will automatically fail the condition.

-Here is an example placement policy to select only clusters with five or more nodes.
+Here's an example placement policy to select only clusters with five or more nodes.

 ```yaml
 apiVersion: placement.kubernetes-fleet.io/v1